No, we’re not talking about War, Speed, or Egyptian Rat Screw.

 - It’s extremely portable.
 The entire game is the equivalent to the size of 2 standard playing card decks.

-- It’s very easy to learn and non-gamer friends seem to like it.
+- It’s simple to learn and non-gamer friends seem to like it.

 - Whatever your fandom, there’s probably a version of Fluxx for you.